How collective asperity detachments nucleate slip at frictional interfaces

 In this work we introduce a novel numerical model of flat, homogeneously loaded, frictional interfaces where inertia is properly treated by discretising the bodies in contact by finite elements.
-Asperities at the interface are described by elements endowed with a random potential, allowing for sudden local slip events.
+Asperities at the interface are described by elements endowed with a random potential that represents the presence of surface roughness, allowing for sudden local slip events when a local (random) threshold stress is reached\footnote{This abstraction presents similarities to the treatment of the local rearrangement of particles in amorphous solids as shear-transformation zones \citep{Argon79}, and allows similar numerical treatment \citep{Homer2009, Jagla07, Jagla2017}.}.
+Our model thereby differs from existing ones as no microscopic constitutive friction model (such as slip-weakening, velocity-weakening, or rate-and-state; see e.g.\ the spring--block models of \citep{Andrews1976, Tromborg2014, Tromborg2015, Amon2017} and references therein) is presumed.
+In contrast, slip-weakening emerges as a consequence of mechanical noise (elastic waves generated by inertia) emitted when asperities detach, which can cause the nucleation of macroscopic slip.

 Our main findings are that: (a) surprisingly, the scenario developed in \citep{Schwarz2003} is correct: stick-slip is a finite-size effect, although we find its power law decay with system size to be so slow that it is significant even in very large systems.
 In that regime, the friction coefficient is intrinsically stochastic, consistent with (ii) above. (b) Despite the interaction being monotonic, due to inertia the interface presents a non-trivial exponent $\theta$ characterising a pseudo-gap in the density of asperities about to yield.
 We argue that this conclusion will hold more generally to depinning problems with inertia and long-range elasticity. (c) Nucleation is triggered when avalanches get bigger than a critical radius, governed by a Griffith criterion, that diverges as a power law of the system size.
-This finding is consistent with (i) and (iii) above.
+Experimentally, the presence of avalanches is consistent with the measured distribution of acoustic emission (iii), while Griffith's criterion is supported by a decreasing nucleation length with increasing stress (i).
 We relate the exponents associated with properties (a) and (c) to $\theta$ and those characterising avalanches, and confirm our predictions numerically.
 Finally, we propose experiments to test our results and measure $\theta$.

 \paragraph{Model}